discordjs/guide/guide/command-handling/adding-features.md

 }
 ```

-Now when you try to use the kick command inside a DM, you'll get the appropriate response which will also prevent your bot from throwing an error.
+Now when you try to use the kick command inside a DM, you'll get the appropriate response, preventing your bot from throwing an error.

 <div is="discord-messages">
 	<discord-message profile="user">